Optimal Learning Program

-A full battery of psycho-educational assessments, which are administered by non-school-based psychologists, must be completed prior to enrollment in the Optimal Learning Program.
+A full battery of psycho-educational assessments, which are administered by in-house, or non ACS Athens based psychologists, must be completed prior to enrollment in the Optimal Learning Program.
 Based on their findings and subsequent report, standards are set according to the individual needs of the referred student.
 Effective strategies are developed by the Optimal Learning Program specialist and are then shared with all teachers working with each particular student.
 Small group instruction and cooperative learning activities are incorporated within the student’s curriculum in order to complement various learning abilities.

 The Individual Learning Plan (ILP) is a formal, comprehensive document that outlines each student’s profile.
 It indicates the student’s learning difference, preferred learning style, strengths and areas of difficulties.
 It also states the accommodations that students are eligible for and lists the goals the Optimal Learning Program specialist works on in the classroom.
 Lastly, there is a section on the ILP where the counselors are asked to develop goals for students that are in need of counseling services, as stated in the psycho-educational assessment.

 The Optimal Learning Program specialist provides support and guidance to the classroom teachers in order to properly support student abilities.
 Collaboration is established among the entire team and valuable tactics are adopted in order to enable students to maintain success within the classroom.
-Monitor sheets are student assessments that are distributed monthly to validate student strengths and determine areas that need improving.
-The monitor sheets are kept in the student’s confidential file.
-This information provides the program with evidence of student strengths and areas where additional assistance is needed in order for the student to excel in the classroom.
+Progress Reports are an informative account of the student’s strengths and areas that need improving.
+Progress reports are completed via Skyward or through direct email to parents.
+This information provides the family and program with evidence of student strengths and areas where additional assistance is needed in order for the student to excel in the classroom.

 The Optimal Learning Program also uses an inclusion type model as a support service for students who need monitoring to help them succeed in the regular content classes.
 The Optimal Learning Program specialist and / or Optimal Learning Program aide enter the content classes with the students to provide on the spot assistance.
 The Optimal Learning Program specialist communicates and meets regularly with members of the faculty which help to regulate the monitoring of the student.